 Interfaith Caregivers of Washington County, a non-profit organization with a mission to connect seniors with caring volunteers, provides volunteer-based transportation services to seniors.
+Service is provided locally and provided of Washington County to all provide activities of the care facilities.
+The county to all provide activities of the care facilities.

-Service is provided locally and outside of Washington County to all major metro area healthcare facilities.6 The service was suspended for much of 2020 in response to the Covid-19 pandemic further isolating vulnerable populations.
+outside of Washington County to all major metro area healthcare facilities.
+The service was suspended for much of 2020 in response to the Covid-19 pandemic further isolating vulnerable populations.